ARMmbed/mbed-os-example-client/README.md

 1. Open a command line tool and navigate to the project’s directory.
 1. Update mbed-os sources using the `mbed update` command.
 1. [Configure](#application-setup) the client application.
-1. Build the application by selecting the hardware board and build toolchain using the command `mbed compile -m K64F -t GCC_ARM -c -j0`. mbed-cli builds a binary file under the project’s `.build` directory.
+1. Build the application by selecting the hardware board and build the toolchain using the command `mbed compile -m K64F -t GCC_ARM -c -j0`. mbed-cli builds a binary file under the project’s `.build` directory.
 1. Plug the Ethernet cable into the board if you are using Ethernet mode.
 1. If you are using 6LoWPAN ND or Thread mode, connect and power on the gateway first.
 1. Plug the micro-USB cable into the **OpenSDA** port.
 The board is listed as a mass-storage device.